Explore Steve Irwin Way - A Scenic Road Honoring the Legacy of the Crocodile Hunter

-Steve Irwin Way is a very scenic drive located in the hinterland of the Sunshine Coast Region, Queensland, Australia.
+Steve Irwin Way is a very scenic drive located in the hinterland of the Sunshine Coast Region, in South-East Queensland, Australia.

+To drive the road without stopping will take most people between 25 and 35 minutes.
 The drive is definitely worth it.
-A drive not to be missed!
-There are many excellent photo opportunities.
-Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
-This stunning drive will offer you great views of the Glass House Mountains, which are strange volcanic formations that were the result of lava eruptions approximately 20 million years ago.
+This stunning drive will offer you great views of Beerwah State Forest and the Glass House Mountains, which are strange volcanic formations that were the result of lava eruptions approximately 20 million years ago.
 Make sure you stop for a while and take one of the excellent walking tracks to one of the lookouts, where you can enjoy the gorgeous view over the dramatic mountain landscape.